-Fair Value - LSDI (All Loans) Compared to the S&P / LSTA U.S. Leveraged Loan Index
+Fair Value - Lincoln Senior Debt Index (All Loans) Compared to the S&P / LSTA U.S. Leveraged Loan Index

-Note: Price based on fair value of the Lincoln Senior Debt Index and average bid of the Morningstar LSTA U.S. Leveraged Loan Index
+$Note: \textit{Price based on fair value of the Lincoln Senior Debt Index} \ and \ average \ bid \ of the \ Morningstar \ LSTA \ U.S. \ Leveraged \ Loan \ Index \ Loan \ Loan$

-- The LSDI was 96.3 as of December 31, 2022 versus 96.8 as of September 30, 2022. - The price of 96.3 is the lowest price since the peak COVID-19 impacted quarters of 2020.
+- The LSDI was 96.3 as of March 31, 2023 unchanged from the prior quarter. - A fair value of 96.3 is the lowest since the peak COVID-19 impacted quarters of 2020.
 Over time, prices, on a fair value basis, have generally ranged between 97.5 to 99.0. - There are several reasons for this phenomenon whereby loans in the direct lending market do not experience the same price volatility as observed in the BSL market: - Loans in the direct lending market trade much less frequently than loans in the BSL market. - Investors in the BSL market have a greater ability to liquidate their investment should they decide to exit, as trading is a viable option.
 In contrast, investments in direct lending funds are structured whereby investor redemptions are limited.
 Therefore, capital flows are not as volatile as the BSL market.